What Is the Minimum Credit Score Needed for a Credit Card?

 Getting a Credit Card with Bad Credit

-Recommended: What is the Average Credit Card Limit?
+Recommended: What Is the Average Credit Card Limit?

-Getting a Credit Card with Fair Credit
+Getting a Credit Card With Fair Credit

 With a fair credit score (580 to 669 per FICO), you won’t qualify for the top rewards credit cards available.
 That being said, it’s still possible to get approved for an unsecured credit card with no annual fee and limited perks.

 Interest rates tend to be higher for those within this credit score range, but if you can pay the card off in full every month, you won’t have to worry about racking up credit card debt.
-Eventually, you may even improve your credit score enough to graduate to a rewards credit card with a better rate and terms.
+Eventually, you may even build your credit score enough to graduate to a rewards credit card with a better rate and terms.

-Getting a Credit Card with No Credit
+Getting a Credit Card With No Credit

 What if you have no credit history at all?
 Believe it or not, you can still qualify for a credit card with no credit history — though your options may be more limited.